Itsharshitgoat/My-Git-and-Github/Readme.md

 Congratulations!
 If you've followed along, you have a solid understanding of Git and GitHub.
 You can confidently add this skill to your resume and tackle real-world development challenges.

 *   **Practice Makes Perfect:** Git can be tricky at first.
 Don't worry if you don't remember everything.
 With practice, it will become second nature.
-*   **Don't Forget Your Cheat Sheet:** For those situations where you need to pull an obscure command out of your pocket, don't forget to grab the reference guide.

-Thank you so much for watching, and have a wonderful day